MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab04_Power_BI.md

 Throughout this course you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, you will create we will now design a Power BI dashboard.
+In this lab, you will build a Power BI dashboard that visualizes data about campus visits.

 High-level lab steps
 ======================

-We will follow the below schema to design the canvas app:
+We will follow the below steps to design and create the Power BI dashboard:

+-   Connect to Common Data Service
+-   Transform the data to include user-friendly descriptions for the related records (lookups)
+-    Create and publish a report with various visualizations of the campus visits information
+-    User natural language query to build additional visualizations
--
+-    Build mobile view

 ## Prerequisites

+* This lab requires completion of Lab 1 - Data Modeling

 Things to consider before you begin
 -----------------------------------

--

--
+-   Who is the target audience of the report?
+-   How will the audience consume the report?
+Typical device?
+Location?
+-   Do you have sufficient data to visualise?
+-   What are the possible characteristics you can use to analyse data about the visits?

 Exercise \#1: Create Power BI Report
 ===============================

-**Objective:** In this exercise, you will create a Power BI report.
+**Objective:** In this exercise, you will create a Power BI report based on data from Common Data Service database.

 Task \#1: Prepare Data
 ---------------------------

 1. Find out your organization URL

-    * Navigate to Power Platform Admin Centre.
+    * Navigate to Power Platform Admin Center at https://aka.ms/ppac.
-    * Select the target environment.
+    * In the left navigation page, select Environments, and then select the target environment.
-    * Right mouse click **Environment URL** on **Details** panel, select **Copy link**.
+    * Right mouse click **Environment URL** on the **Details** panel, then select **Copy link**.
 2. If you do not have Power BI Desktop installed, navigate to https://aka.ms/pbidesktopstore to download and install Power BI app.

 3. Open Power BI Desktop, sign in if prompted.